Predator-7/file_uploader_frontend/README.md

 - **Database**: PostgreSQL.
 - **Hosting**: The website is hosted on Render.

-By leveraging this tech stack, the project combines the robustness of Java Spring Boot on the backend, the dynamic user interface provided by React.js on the frontend, and the reliable data storage of PostgreSQL.
-The website is then hosted on the Render platform, ensuring accessibility and availability to users.
+## Links

+- **Website**: The website is hosted at [https://file-uploader-frontend.onrender.com/](https://file-uploader-frontend.onrender.com/)

+By visiting the provided link, you can access the hosted website and explore its features.

-## Contributing
+## Contributor

-We welcome contributions from the community to enhance
+- **Name**: Ansh Garewal
+- **Email**: anshgarewal7@gmail.com

+Feel free to reach out to the contributor for any questions or contributions related to the project.